 Honestly, half the time it felt like this Red Hood character was trying to be a hero and the other half it felt like he was trying to be Gotham City’s Next Top Crime Boss.
 The point is, it wasn’t a great time for Black Mask or anyone involved, really, and Red Hood is the sort of guy you really ought to avoid if you can as we learned in UNDER THE RED HOOD.

 But don’t you worry.
 This story never could’ve ended there.
 Black Mask wouldn’t be the man he is today if he let people just disrespect him like that.
-They were all but destined to have a rematch at some point.
+They were all but destined to have a rematch at some point, which they eventually did in RED HOOD AND THE OUTLAWS.
+Check out the first volume to see how it went.